 Fruiting bodies are the above-ground parts of a mushroom.
 These are the parts you might recognize as a “mushroom.”
 Lion’s Mane fruiting bodies are the fluffy white part you see growing from a tree.

-In the US, it’s both cheaper and easier to grow mycelium on substrates like grain than it is to grow fruiting bodies.
+In the US, it’s both cheaper, easier and quicker to grow mycelium on filler substrates like grain than it is to grow fruiting bodies.
 That’s why so many products and supplements use Lion’s Mane mycelium.
 But cheaper, quicker and easier (especially with lots of filler) are not what you want when it comes to your well-being.

 Think of it like this: Why would you eat lettuce roots instead of waiting for the whole head of greens to grow?
-And with Lion’s Mane mycelium grown on grain, it’s nearly impossible to separate the mycelium from the grain, so you get a diluted mushroom product.
+And with Lion’s Mane mycelium grown on grain, it’s impossible to separate the mycelium from the grain, so you get a diluted mushroom product.
 (It’s like tempeh — once the soybeans have been inoculated, you can’t separate the beans from the cultures.).
 There is a way companies can grow pure mycelium without the grains in something called a bioreactor, but again it's much cheaper for them to grow it on a cheap grain like rice or oats as a filler, and blend it all together.